course-details-portlet

 Further on evaluation

-The master's thesis must be written in German.
-Students will receive a preliminary grade on their thesis.
-This grade is subject to change based on an oral examination in German of about 20 minutes.
+The master's thesis must be written in German, and include a Norwegian abstract.
+The grade is adjusted through an oral examination in German of about 20 minutes.
 The oral examination will be cancelled if the thesis has been failed by the examiners.
 It is not possible for students who have been awarded a passing grade for the master's thesis in German to have a new master's thesis in German assessed (cf. the academic regulations for NTNU, §5-9).
 Students whose master's thesis has been assessed as a Fail (F) may apply to the department to submit a new thesis (cf. the additional academic regulations of the Faculty of Humanities).

 Required previous knowledge